Thanks again for signing up to my Dream Career Program.

 Step 1: Get ready

-You may have completed a course of study recently and be familiar with how to prepare yourself to learn or it may have been quite a while since you found yourself in this situation.
-Either way, I want to give you my tips on how to maximise your learning:
+You may have done some study recently and be familiar with how to prepare yourself to learn or it may have been quite a while since you found yourself in this situation.
+Either way, I want to give you my tips on how to maximise your learning.
+I completed my Adult Education degree while working full time and have spent the last 20 years helping people learn so I understand what it’s like to be in your situation.
+Here are my tips to get you ready to learn.

-Schedule time Make a meeting with yourself to review the material when it arrives.
+Schedule time Put aside some time each week to sit down and review the material when it arrives.
 Your first session will arrive in 3 days.
 It’s important that you don’t get behind and try to do the program all at once.
-That strategy doesn’t give you the opportunity to think about what you’re learning or the time to do the activities in a way that will be give you the most impact.
+That won’t give you the opportunity to think about what you’re learning or the time to do the activities in a way that will be give you the most impact.

 Look at your schedule and select a time that works for you.
 Try to make it a consistent time so you get in the habit of learning.
 Think about whether you are at your best in the morning, mid day or the evening.
 Everyone has a different body clock.
 Work with it not against it!